containers/ai-lab-recipes/playground/README.md

 ### Deploy Model Service

+#### Single Model Service:

-Deploy the LLM server and volume mount the model of choice.
+Deploy the LLM server and volume mount the model of choice using the `MODEL_PATH` environment variable.

 ```bash
 podman run --rm -it -d \